The Bankrate promise

 Secured vs. unsecured credit cards

-Generally speaking, unsecured credit cards are a better deal for consumers.
-When a card is unsecured, this means you don’t have to put down a deposit as collateral.
+Generally speaking, unsecured credit cards are more appealing to most consumers.
+When a card is unsecured, you don’t have to put down a deposit as collateral.
 Unsecured credit cards also tend to come with better perks and rewards, lower fees and lower interest rates.
-Those who have a good or excellent credit score have better chances to qualify for this type of credit card.
+However, individuals with a good or excellent credit score have better chances to qualify for this type of credit card.
+Although, there are a few unsecured credit cards available for bad credit.

-The following chart explains some of the biggest differences between secured versus unsecured credit cards:
+The following chart explains some of the biggest differences between secured and unsecured credit cards:

 |Unsecured credit cards||Secured credit cards|